8base/Documentation/docs/frontend/app-components-input-components-file-upload.md

 ---
 id: 'app-components-input-components-file-upload'
 sidebar_label: 'File Upload'
+redirect_from: '/frontend/app-components/input-components/file-upload'
-slug: '/frontend/app-components/input-components/file-upload'
+slug: '/projects/frontend/app-components/input-components/file-upload'
 ---

 # File Upload

-The *File Upload* component allows the user to browse and select one or more files to upload.
+The _File Upload_ component allows the user to browse and select one or more files to upload.

-The *File Upload* component is used independently or as a form component.
-To use it as a form component, place it within a *Form Block*.
+The _File Upload_ component is used independently or as a form component.
+To use it as a form component, place it within a _Form Block_.

 ### Properties

 <table>
 <thead>
 <tr><th>Name</th><th>Type</th><th>Default</th><th>Description</th></tr>